finite-sample/stableboost/README.md

    * Set `subsample=1`, `colsample_bytree=1`, and related knobs.
    * Use `random_state` for all randomness.
    * Consider `tree_method='exact'` if dataset is small.

----

-A lightweight, reproducible way to quantify—and nearly eliminate—row-order instability in XGBoost pipelines.